Codeception uses PHPUnit as a backend for running its tests. Thus, any PHPUnit test can be added to a Codeception test suite

 Classical Unit Testing

-Unit tests in Codeception are written in absolutely the same way as it is done in PHPUnit:
+Unit tests in Codeception are written in absolutely the same way as in PHPUnit:

 As in scenario-driven functional or acceptance tests you can access Actor class methods.